jensenw1/RETQA/README.md

 This resource is intended to advance tabular question answering research in the real estate domain and address critical challenges in open-domain and long-table question-answering.
 We hope it will be a valuable contribution to the research community.

-The acquisition of real estate data is supported by [Elmleaf Ltd.](https://www.elmleaf.com.cn/home) (Shanghai).
+The acquisition of real estate data is supported by [Elmleaf Ltd.\(Shanghai\)](https://www.elmleaf.com.cn/home) : https://www.elmleaf.com.cn/home.